The Ultimate Guide to Email Templates – Everything You Wanted to Know!

 As you can see in the above email from inVision, proper text formatting and semantic tags also create a textual hierarchy which aids in the visual hierarchy.

 Let’s explore two elements of visual hierarchy that are sometimes placed together and sometimes at the extremes.

 1. Hero image visuals – Stock photo or illustration

 Hero image doesn’t fight against crimes or fly around saving damsels in distress but is a term adopted from the print industry, it is given to an image that prominently covers the entire width of a page.
 Hero images are placed in the first fold to act as an introduction to the email, with brands sometimes using compelling text within the image to tempt the subscriber to take action in some way.

 Hero images either feature a real life photograph or an illustration to create the visual charm that entices the subscriber to open the email.
-Just like photographs of a product in real life helps subscriber visualize; illustration help subscribers visualize a concept which is not tangible.
+Just like photographs of a product in real life helps a subscriber visualize, illustrations help subscribers visualize a concept which is not tangible.

-Photographs as hero image are mostly used in online retails, ecommerce, travel & hospitality like the following email by the Plum Guide.
+Photographs as hero images are mostly used in online retails, ecommerce, travel & hospitality industry.
+Check out the following email by VRBO.